 Thanks to a bevy of new software across the spectrum of business management, from marketing to HR to financial projections to R&D, it’s never been easier to access and decipher big data, which makes hiring those who can do the accessing and deciphering a smart move for organizations.

-Benjamin Christian, VP of Robert Walters’ product, data & design division in San Francisco says, “The work of a data scientist is not a secret anymore.
+Anna Meyer, Senior Consultant of Robert Walters’ data & design division in San Francisco says, “The work of a data scientist is not a secret anymore.
 Analyzing user data is now an essential part of making business decisions.”

 Core data science skills